exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 More human way to do the second part is this: when c1 mod 100 == 91, switch to buying x10, see the cumulative price to get c1 mod 100 = 1, and if that is below c2 - it is time to buy c1 up to mod 100 = 1 using autobuy.

-Note: the actual ratio for part 1 is actually (c1 mod 100) + 0.67, but that's harder to play as a human
+Note: the actual ratio for part 1 is actually (c1 mod 100) + 0.67, but that's harder to play as a human.

 ###### q1 and q2 Buying

 q1 follows a mod 10 cycle, and adds ~100%, then ~50%, then ~33% and so on to $\dot{q}$.
-q2 always quadruples the $\dot{q}$ (except the first few purchases)
+q2 always quadruples the $\dot{q}$ (except the first few purchases).

 This plays roughly like doubling chase, but in this case you have to adjust ratios slightly - for example, if q1 mod 10 is 0, you want to wait until q1 upgrade price is twice as cheap as q2, and so on.